viet34tqc/notebook/interview.md

 - Create pure components.
 Immutable data can determine if changes have been made, which helps to determine when a component require re-rerendering.
 If you mutate the data directly, the components might not re-render that could lead to bugs.

+## `useState` and `useReducer`

+- Use `useState` whenever
+  - you manage a JS primitive or simple array
+  - simple state modification
+- Use `useReducer`
+  - whenever you manage an object or complex array
+  - complext state modification
+  - whenever you use multiple `setState` call

 ## How React rendered UI

 Problem: DOM manipulation is slow.
-Let 's you have a list of items.
-If you want to modify that item you need to select that item and re-render it and re-paint the UI.
+Let's assume that you have a list of items.
+When you want to modify that item, you need to select that item and re-render it and re-paint the UI.
 Therefore, the more UI components you have, the more expensive the DOM updates could be, since they would need to be re-rendered for every DOM update.

 To address this problem, React use virtual DOM.
 A virtual DOM is a representation of DOM object and synced with the real DOM.